pivotal-cf/docs-pks/installing-vsphere.hbs.md

 ### <a id='resource-config'></a> Resource Config

-To modify the resource configuration of Tanzu Kubernetes Grid Integrated Edition, follow the steps below:
+To modify the resource configuration of {{  vars.product }}, follow the steps below:

 1. Select **Resource Config**.
 1. {{> resource-config }}